 The Level Up design team gave the crew free reign.
 “They were not looking for painters to apply a predetermined graphic.
 They wanted the artists to bring their own unique styles to life on the walls,” says Das Frank, a tattoo artist at Studio 21 who Spencer brought onboard.

 Ultimately, it was up to Spencer to coordinate, inspire and avert disaster.
-He submitted proposed renderings for each of the artists to the design team.
+He submitted proposed renderings from each of the artists to the design team.
 At first, the team wasn’t convinced that Weldon’s cats would be the right fit, but once painting started, executives were texting Spencer pictures of cats in hopes of having them featured.
-“They’d ask, ‘Do you think he can fit this one in for my daughter?’” says Spencer.
+“They’d ask, ‘Do you think he can fit this one in for my daughter?’”
+Spencer says.

 Spencer also helped less experienced artists supersize their work.
 Kristina Collantes has created graphics for The New Yorker and The Flaming Lips, but she had never worked on a mural.
-Spencer advised her to keep things simple and use a limited color palette.
+Spencer advised her to keep things simple and use a limited color palette for her trippy skeleton-and-bees motif.
 Another illustrator new to murals was Tyson Taumaoe.
 Spencer brought him in when another artist backed out at the last minute.

 “I’ve been dying to paint large scale, and when Austin asked if I wanted to do this mural project, my brain lit up.
 We put in some 13-hour days up there. … I want to do more so bad.
 It motivated [me] to paint larger for myself.” –Mike Biggs

-Spencer hired Kiwi Burt, an artist he discovered on Instagram, to help Taumaoe with his black-and-white cowgirl.
-When the photo booth arrived, Burt was able to make his own mark.
+Spencer hired Kiwi Burt, an artist he discovered on Instagram, to help Taumaoe with his black-and-white cowgirl caricature.
+When a photo booth arrived, Burt was able to make his mark.
 “I wanted Kiwi to be able to do some of his own things, and the photobooth was ugly as can be.
-So we stripped all the stickers off of it and he went to town,” says Spencer.
+So we stripped all the stickers off it and he went to town,” Spencer says.

-The lineup featured plenty of experienced artists as well.
-Spencer Olsen, a regular exhibitor at art shows, employed a forced perspective technique for his “WE GETTIN’ WAVY” pillar.
-Vegas urban artist Snipt used wheatpaste, a common adhesive for street art, on his pillar featuring a giant guy in Kiss face paint.
+The lineup features plenty of experienced artists as well.
+Spencer Olsen, a regular exhibitor at art shows, employed a forced-perspective technique for his “We Gettin’ Wavy” pillar.
+Las Vegas urban artist Snipt used wheatpaste, a common adhesive for street art, on his pillar featuring a giant guy in Kiss face paint.
 And full-time illustrator KD Matheson came in and knocked out his tiki pillar with ease, according to Spencer.

 “… They were not looking for painters to apply a predetermined graphic that went through a corporate approval process, but rather they wanted the artists to bring their own unique styles to life on the walls of Level Up.
 It gives it an energy not found easily in most casinos.” –Das Frank

-“We put in some 13-hour days up there, and it was amazing how well Austin and I worked together,” says Biggs.
+“We put in some 13-hour days, and it was amazing how well Austin and I worked together,” Biggs says.

 “At the end of the day, we were artists who delivered results just having fun, and someone somewhere actually paid us for it.
 And there’s something to be said about that.
 Everybody wins.” –Tyson Tamaou

-The artists share stories about late nights and early mornings, but they also all talk about how inspiring it was to work alongside deft locals.
+The artists share stories about late nights and early mornings, but they also talk about how inspiring it was to work alongside peers.

-“There are local artists here that are super talented, so I was excited about giving them the recognition that they deserve,” says Spencer.
-When you visit Level Up, it feels good to know these are Vegas’s colors.
-It feels good for Spencer, too: “Now, I am motivated to paint the world.”
+“There are local artists here that are super-talented, so I was excited about giving them the recognition that they deserve,” Spencer says.
+When you visit Level Up, it feels good to know these are Vegas’ colors.
+It feels good for Spencer, too: “Now I am motivated to paint the world.”